HonAnson/fish_cv_algorithm/README.md

 - Taking things one step further, we can consider occolution.
 As we know the number of fish and volume of the tank, probability of a fish being blocked is given by:
 $$P(blocked) = \rho{}_f \cdot{} V $$

+Where $\rho{}$ is number of fish divided by tank volume.
+V is the volume formed between near plane and the fish.

 - As you can see in the demo gif, fish at extreme angle couldn't be measured.
-This can be included into the simulation by dropping extreme angles.
+This can be included into the simulation by dropping extreme angles when caculating the expected fish size from rotation.

+- The current method provides an approximatoin of the fish size, while future work can extend size predictions to more objects